In-depth reviews

 The Q8 also features Audi’s Virtual Cockpit as standard, which replaces the traditional instrument pack with a wide full-colour display that can be configured with high-resolution navigation maps or instrument graphics.

-It’s not a sporty environment, but rather it’s luxurious, contemporary and very upmarket.
+It’s not a sporty environment, but it is luxurious, contemporary and very upmarket.
 That said, when we prodded some of the plastics there was a bit of creak and flex which was a little unexpected.
-All the electronics and technology systems are made possible because the Q8 is built on the VW Group’s shared MLB Evo platform.
+All the electronics and technology systems are made possible because the Q8 is built on the Volkswagen Group’s shared MLB Evo platform.

 Sat-nav, stereo and infotainment